hyper-space-io/Hyperspace-terraform-module/README.md

 ## Important Notes

-### Terraform Cloud Token
+### Terraform Cloud Token Setup
-**Terraform Cloud Agent**: The Terraform Cloud Agent is deployed to the VPC created by the infrastructure module and is used to manage the app-module, In order to manage the app-module from the Infra-module, you need to add the Terraform Cloud Token to the Infra-module, by adding a variable called `TFE_TOKEN` in Terraform Cloud Console, in the Infra-module workspace settings -> Terraform variables and set it to environment & sensitive.
+To enable communication between the infrastructure module and the application module via the Terraform Cloud Agent, you need to configure a Terraform Cloud API token:

+1. Generate a Terraform Cloud API token:
+   - Log in to your Terraform Cloud account
+   - Go to User Settings > Tokens
+   - Click "Create an API token"
+   - Give it a descriptive name (e.g., "Hyperspace Infrastructure")
+   - Copy the generated token (you won't be able to see it again)

+2. Configure the token in your infrastructure workspace:
+   - Navigate to your infrastructure workspace in Terraform Cloud
+   - Go to "Variables" under workspace settings
+   - Click "Add variable"
+   - Configure the variable with these settings:
+     - Key: `TFE_TOKEN`
+     - Value: Your API token
+     - Category: Environment variable
+     - Sensitive: Yes

 ### ACM & Privatelink